 - Barometric pressure

-It also gives a general forecast for sun, partial cloud, cloud, rain, storms and snowfall.
+It also gives a general forecast indication, highlighting if there will be predominantly sun, partial cloud, cloud, rain, storms or snowfall.

 Bresser 5-in-1 Weather Station Review

 This Bresser 5-in-1 Weather Station measures 10 different values, including indoor and outdoor temperatures.
 It shares a lot of similarities with the Youshiko Weather Station, also featured on this list, but analyses wind chill instead of indoor dewpoint.

 In particular, it’s one of the best weather stations for analysing rainfall; it keeps a record of hourly, daily, weekly, monthly and total rainfall, so you can continually keep an eye on the data.
 Other weather information is stored for 24 hours, and is used to create a trend forecast for the next 12 hours.